 Then we found out what happened.
-Find out the wheres, whys, and hows to the Google+ takeover of YouTube comments.
+Find out the where, whys, and hows to the Google+ takeover of YouTube comments.

 Why did Google change YouTube comment policy?

-According to Google’s announcement, the changes made were designed to reduce the anonymity of comments posted under a YouTube video.
+According to Google’s announcement, the changes were designed to reduce the anonymity of comments posted on a YouTube video.

 Typically, any video that went viral brought with it a swarm of spam comments.
-These comments did everything from insult the creators of the original video to sell Converse shoes.
+These comments did everything from insulting the creators of the original video to selling Converse shoes.

-Google finally responded by changing the policy so a user had to be signed into a Google+ account in order to express said spam or verbal hate speech.
+Google finally responded by changing the policy so a user had to be signed into a Google+ account to express said spam or verbal hate speech.

 The new system was implemented without warning, and the public response, as expected, was not kind.

-Without taking sides, let us analyze what is good and bad about the new change.
+Let us analyze what is good and bad about the new change without taking sides.

 Why it should work

-Google+ is a social platform, just like a Facebook or a Twitter.
+Google+ is a social platform, just like Facebook or Twitter.